molily/molily.de/_testing-angular/testing-components.md

 });
 ```

 The `CounterComponent` expects a `number` Input and renders it into the DOM.
 When reading text from the DOM, we always deal with strings.
-What is why we pass in a number `123` but expect to find the string `'123'`.
+That is why we pass in a number `123` but expect to find the string `'123'`.

 ## Testing Outputs